We have spaces in our Youth Steering Group - Come and join us!

 Wild Garsdale Pike works with young people giving them a voice and the opportunity to explore conservation and environmental issues and gain practical conservation and research experience.

-We aim to enhance the ecosystem and biodiversity of the land, connecting with other similar projects and the wider landscape and landowners.
+We aim to enhance the ecosystem and biodiversity of the land, connecting with other similar projects and the wider landscape and landowners and testing our ideas with small scale research projects.

 .